flyteorg/flyte/docs/concepts/architecture.rst

 In Flyte, entities like "Workflows", "Tasks", "Launch Plans", and "Schedules" are recognized by multiple system components.
 For components to communicate effectively, they need a shared understanding about the structure of these entities.

 Flyteidl (Interface Definition Language) is where shared Flyte entities are defined.
-It also defines the RPC service definition for the :std:ref:`core Flyte API <ref_flyteidl/service/admin.proto>`.
+It also defines the RPC service definition for the :ref:`core Flyte API <ref_flyteidl/service/admin.proto>`.

 Flyteidl uses the `protobuf <https://developers.google.com/protocol-buffers/>`_ schema to describe entities.
 Clients are generated for Python, Golang, and JavaScript and imported by Flyte components.